ihomelab/effect-of-sampling-rate-on-PV-self-consumption/README.md

 # Effect of Sampling Rate on Photovoltaic Self-Consumption in Load Shifting Simulations

-This repository contains the code used in the experiments for our paper "Effect of Sampling Rate on Photovoltaic Self-Consumption in Load Shifting Simulations".
+This repository contains the code used in the experiments for our paper [Effect of Sampling Rate on Photovoltaic Self-Consumption in Load Shifting Simulations](https://doi.org/10.3390/en13205393).
 The paper gives a detailed overview of our methodology, so we recommend reading that first.
 This readme explains the practical steps to reproduce our results.

 ## Install development tools